williamchan/pinterest-layout-exploration/README.md

 - I downloaded the html and css for my pinterest page.
 - I pruned much of the html, leaving only the nav bar and tens pins.
 - I downloaded the css and pruned much of that.
 There is a lot going on in CSS and also JS, which I'm ignoring here, and it is easier to follow along with only the html and css to inspect.
 - I used Google Chrome Tools to inspect the elements and see how these pins are laid out.
-For example, I would delete styles
+For example, I would delete a style and if the pinterest grid fell apart, then that is a good clue that it's an important style.

 ### Also of interest

-It'll be interesting to look at http://masonry.desandro.com, a JavaScript grid layout library.
+It would be interesting to look at http://masonry.desandro.com, a JavaScript grid layout library.